s19-nets/nets-udp-attack-coordination-pizza-is-for-winners/README.md

 $ ./attack.py -s localhost:50000 -l localhost:50001 &
 $ wait

+Note that the file ./attack.py is a placeholder dummy program that (essentially) just prints the time.
+Your task is to modify it to implement "coordinated attack" protocol.

+Students are encouraged to study the script ./run-attack.sh, which starts proxies, then runs attack, and then kills the proxies.

 # Important
 Note that, in the real world, UDP may arbitrarily delay or lose